taobao/tsar-mod_nginx/README.md

     nginx server(which includes the location /nginx_status) must also listen to the unix domain socket path
     >`listen unix:/tmp/nginx-tsar.sock;`

-4. The uri and server name send to the nginx server can alse be changed:
+4. The uri and server name sent to the nginx server can alse be changed:

     ####example:
     >`export NGX_TSAR_SERVER_NAME=status.taobao.com`